trinhvanson1997/aws-note/note_google_cloud_machine_learning_profressional_certificate.md

 ## Polynomal transform
 Synthetic features can be created to model non-linear relationships between two features.
 These synthetic features can then be used as inputs to a linear model to enable it to represent nonlinearities.

+## Categorical data
+**Categorical data** has a _specific set_ of possible values.
+For example:
+- The different species of animals in a national park
+- The names of streets in a particular city
+- Whether or not an email is spam